mmarkk/mmarkk/README.md

 Mark McKenzie
 =====================================================================================================================================
-Operations Executive, Project Manager and Software Developer
+Operations Executive, Technology Developer and Systems Integrator
 ------------------------------------------------------------
 I have been coding since the early 80's.
 I have worked as a professional software developer, software project manager and IT integration project manager.
 Previously I have specialised in database software development and large custom data migrations for enterprise customers.